Mortimer333/Dito/documentation/INJECTABLES.md

 #### `@uname` ⚗️

-> Experimental feature, use on your own risk
+> Experimental feature, use at your own risk

 If you need to change the name of injected varibale from `use` when using `@use` action you can change it be using `@uname` action: